2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Women with family history of breast and ovarian cancer often undergo genetic testing for mutations in the BRCA1 and BRCA2 genes, which are known to significantly increase breast cancer risk.
 Carriers of pathogenic BRCA1 and BRCA2 gene variants are offered prevention options that include more frequent screenings and prophylactic surgery.
-Carriers of benign variants or who have no variants do not have elevated BRCA-associated risk.
-There are, however, gene variants of uncertain clinical significance for which association with risk cannot be assessed with the information available.
-Carriers of these variants have no actionable information and cannot benefit from established clinical recommendations.
-Recently, several gene variants have been uncovered that seem to confer risks that are not as high as pathogenic variants.
-These variants, known as suspected intermediate risk variants, have either remained categorized as variants of uncertain significance or incorrectly classified as benign.
-Currently, it is unclear which gene variants belong to the intermediate risk category and no specific clinical recommendations exist for carriers.
+There are, however, BRCA gene mutations (variants) of uncertain clinical significance, meaning that association with risk cannot currently be assessed.
+Carriers of these mutations have no actionable information and cannot benefit from established clinical recommendations.
+Recently, several mutations in BRCA genes have been identified as intermediate risk variants, meaning they confer a higher-than-average risk but not as high as pathogenic BRCA variants.
+Many remain categorized as variants of uncertain significance or are incorrectly classified as benign.
+Currently, it is unclear which BRCA gene variants belong to the intermediate risk category and no specific clinical recommendations exist for carriers.
+Dr. Monteiro’s objective is to formally define a new category of intermediate risk BRCA variants and delineate the spectrum of risk in variants of breast cancer susceptibility genes.

 What’s next